 3. The Fire Safety Survey - Prevention is the Best Firefighter

 Most people think of their homes as a haven of safety.
 The truth is, when it comes to fire, a lot of houses and dwellings are anything but safe.
-Using this leaflet as a checklist, walk through your home with your family checking the following common-sense precautions.
+Using below as a checklist, walk through your home with your family checking the following common-sense precautions.
 Do the check regularly.